Sydney Morning Herald

 In a hotter, drier climate, these extended droughts may be brutally long.
 On the Goulburn, for example, modelling 110 years in a dry climate scenario shows that only 12% of years might have flows big enough to inundate the floodplain – and this includes a devastating 53-year dry period [5].

 As periods of relief become increasingly rare, we can’t hold out hope that these ecosystems will bounce back in wetter years.
-We need to attend to the disaster that’s already here — building resilience for wetlands and communities.
+We need to attend to the disaster that’s already here and build resilience for wetlands and communities.

-Longer dry periods also mean less frequent small and medium floods.
+Longer dry periods mean less frequent small and medium floods.

-This could spell disaster for many of the birds and fish that rely on wetlands to survive.
-There are fish species with short life-spans, like the Spangled Perch, that can become locally extinct if a wetland isn’t flooded for 3 years.
+These floods are vital for the health of rivers and wetlands, and the survival of many fish and bird species.
+Fish with short life-spans, like the Spangled Perch, can become locally extinct if a wetland isn’t flooded for 3 years.
 Others like the Murray Cod rely on a wet floodplain for spawning habitat – and without this won’t be able to breed.
+Many migratory birds, travelling from as far away as Siberia, stop to feed in crucial wetlands in the Murray-Darling Basin on their journey.

 ABC